liewvk/KittyChainShop/README.md

 5. Testing the smart contract
 6. Creating a user interface to interact with the smart contract 7.Interacting with the dapp in a browser

-Setting up the development environment¶
+Setting up the development environment
 There are a few technical requirements before we start.
 Please install the following:

 Node.js v8+ LTS and npm (comes with Node)